Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Ricci-f lat metrics on and HYM connections on

-The case of line bundles is much simpler and follows from the Laplace operator being an isomorphism between certain weighted Sobolev spaces.
-For $k$ a nonegative integer and $\delta\in\R$, we denote by $W^{k,2}_{\delta}(X)$ the completion of $C^\infty_0(X)$ with respect the norm
+The case of line bundles is much simpler than Bando's result and the proof of Proposition~\ref{prop:hym} follows from the fact that the Laplace operator is an isomorphism between certain weighted Sobolev spaces.
+Concretely, let $(X, g)$ be an ALE manifold asymptotic to $\R^n/G$ as def\/ined in Def\/inition~\ref{def:ale} and let $r\colon X\to[1,\infty)$ denote a smooth extension of the radius function from $X{\setminus} K \iso (\R^n{\setminus} \bar B_1)/G$ to all of $X$.
+For a~non-negative integer $k$ and a real number $\delta$ we denote by $W^{k,2}_{\delta}(X)$ the weighted Sobolev space obtained as the completion of $C^\infty_0(X)$ with respect the norm